locka99/opcua/docs/compatibility.md

 * Method service set
   * Call

-Other service calls are unsupported.
+Other service / method calls are unsupported.
 Calling an unsupported service will terminate the session.
+Calling an unsupported method will generate a service fault.

 ### Address Space / Nodeset

 The standard OPC UA address space is exposed.
 OPC UA for Rust uses a script to generate code to create and populate the standard address space.
+This functionality is controlled by a server build feature `generated-address-space` that defaults to on but can be disabled if the full address space is not required.
+When disabled, the address space will be empty apart from some root objects.

 ### Current limitations